-To help assure the credibility of quantitative policy, the Treasury could agree to indemnify the central bank against capital losses.
+To help assure the credibility of quantitative policy, the Treasury could agree to indemnify the central bank against capital losses on the market value of its portfolio.
 Recapitalization per se would be costless.
 It would just involve transferring Treasury securities to the central bank, which would return the interest to the Treasury.
 The problem is solved unless the central bank has to drain money initially injected by purchasing long bonds after those bonds have taken unexpected capital losses.
 In that case only a fraction of the money could be drained by selling the long bonds themselves.
-The rest would have to be drained by selling some of the additional public debt that was issued by the Treasury to recapitalize the central bank.
-In this case, there would be an increase in the stock of government dept in the hands of the public after the economy and interest rates return to normal.
+If the rest has to be drained by selling some of the additional public debt that was issued by the Treasury to recapitalize the central bank, then there would be an increase in the stock of government debt in the hands of the public after the economy recovers and interest rates return to normal.